-However, a swimming instructress at the gym seems to know Keiichi and takes him under her wing in an attempt to cure his phobia.
+A swimming instructress at the gym seems to know Keiichi and takes him under her wing in an attempt to cure his phobia.
 However, Keiichi quickly reveals himself to be more interested in putting his own little swimmer in every girl at the gym, which is kind of my point.
 You don’t really question characters in hentai manga, but once you try to have a storyline about overcoming personal trauma, taking time out of that to screw the ditzy girl in the kiddie pool… it just gets all kind of weird.
 Just skip it and read a proper hentai or something.

 Hamster Research Report